Juscheld, Composer

 An approach

-When the commission to write about Juscheld and his music was first insinuated I refused: here was a guy, a music composer (yet another) known partially to himself and a few friends and relatives, awkward in communicating, elusive, and with big but quiet ambitions (don’t we all?).
-What made the offer truly difficult was that the composer would not offer much help in the way of a biography.
+When the commission to write about Juscheld and his music was first insinuated I myself, being his other side, had a good deal of misgivings and misapprehensions: here was a man, a music composer (yet another) known partially to himself, with few and fewer friends and distancing relatives; awkward in communicating, elusive, and with those big but quiet ambitions that crawl and claw like ivy and bloom in the dark.

 But I gave in